Skip to Content

 Corsair Distillery

-Shelf lined with bottles of whiskey at Corsair Distillery
+Shelf lined with bottles of whiskey at Corsair Distillery.

 Some of Corsair’s product line

+Corsair offers multiple types of whiskey, gin, and vanilla bean vodka as well as more adventurous products like red absinthe.
 Known for experimentation and crafting a damn fine cocktail, Corsair Distillery’s award-winning products are available at their two Nashville distilleries and around the US.
 A tour here is a fun date night idea.
 See their website for information or just stop in for a sip.

 Nelson’s Green Brier Distillery